erreur4045/BileMo/README.md

 $ openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096
 $ openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout
 ````
-#### According to the lexik_jwt_authentication.yaml file, you have to fill in the following fields in your .env file at the root of the folder.
+#### According to the lexik_jwt_authentication.yaml file,you have to fill in the following fields in your .env file at the root of the folder.
 ````
 ###> lexik/jwt-authentication-bundle ###
 JWT_SECRET_KEY=%kernel.project_dir%/config/jwt/private.pem